manasv09/Face-Recognition-Reconstruction/README.md

 - PCA based approach for Face Recognition and, Face reconstruction using eigen faces.

-- The Eigen Faces extracted from the dataset att dataset-
+- The Eigen Faces extracted from the ORL dataset-

 ![EigenFaces](/Results/Reconstruction/eigenfaces.png)